“I’m just sitting in limbo right now. There’s no hope when you’re in here. When you’re guilty… Accept it.”

 Lewis bummed about of the streets of East Texas towns and cities and stole to eat.
 He was a low-level criminal.
 A punk kid.
 At least he was before he killed Ms Ruby.
 And before he stabbed a man in the stomach during a vehicle robbery some months before the Ruby murder.
 Lewis’ behaviour and crimes had escalated over 1986 and the fact that he was a proven criminal and thief that had substance abuse issues and a history of multiple violent crimes meant that jurors had little trouble answering this question when it was put to them…

 Lewis and his mother, schoolteachers, family, friends and defence attorney all agree that he has learning difficulties.
 His guilt in the crime was never argued.
-David was responsible for shooting Myrtle Ruby through the face.
+David was responsible for shooting Myrtle Ruby.
 What isn’t so obvious is whether or not he had the capacity to understand his actions before, during and after the crime.